rkt/rkt/app-container/SPEC.md

 Example application container image builder: **TODO** link to actool

-### App Manifest
+### App Image Manifest

-The [app manifest](#app-manifest-schema) is a JSON file that includes all of the details to execute a main process from the rootfs.
+The [app image manifest](#app-image-manifest-schema) is a JSON file that includes details about the contents of the app image, and optionally information about how to execute a process inside the app image's rootfs.
-Execution details include mount points that should exist, the user, the command args, default cgroup settings and more.
+If included, execution details include mount points that should exist, the user, the command args, default cgroup settings and more.
-The manifest also defines binaries to execute in response to lifecycle events of the main process such as *pre-start* and *post-stop*.
+The manifest may also define binaries to execute in response to lifecycle events of the main process such as *pre-start* and *post-stop*.

+App manifests MAY specify dependencies, which describe how to assemble the final rootfs from a collection of other images.
+As an example, you might have an app that needs special certificates layered into its filesystem.
+In this case, you can reference the name "example.com/trusted-certificate-authority" as a dependency in the app image manifest.
+The dependencies are applied in order and each app image dependency can overwrite files from the previous dependency.
+An optional path whitelist can be used to omit certain files from dependencies being included in the final assembled rootfs.

 Image Format TODO